-With the help of the fibre optic cables that we are connecting, all counties will benefit a lot.
+With the help of the cables we are connecting, all counties will benefit a lot.
 They will learn a lot from other counties.
 We have counties that will lag behind to the detriment of their residents.
-Counties have their members drawn from within their localities; they are elected by the residents.
+Counties have their Members drawn within their localities.
+They are elected by the residents.
 Therefore, they are supposed to protect what happens in the counties.
 If they are not exposed to know what is happening elsewhere, they will become a closed shop and will continue to lag behind.
 They will not even learn anything from outside.
 Their level of exposure will be limited.

-For this reason, we encourage counties to move and compare themselves with others that have been doing well.
+For this reason, we are encouraging counties to move and compare themselves with others that have been doing well.
 Let them not feel as if they are being belittled when they are told that some other counties are doing better than them.
 Let them not feel as if they are lagging behind.
 As they learn from others, we should give credit where it belongs.
 We should learn and be seen to move in the right direction.

 I encourage committees to continue with their work.
-Let them table whatever they have found out there, so that we can compare that with other counties.
+Let them table whatever they have found out there, so that we compare that with other counties in the Senate.
 If such exposures are not made here, you will be surprised to discover that some of the money you have given out has been misused and cannot be accounted for.
-They will not be interested to know what is happening elsewhere.
+They will not be interested in knowing what is happening elsewhere.
 They will not even know that there are people who can scrutinize their budgets.
 It is through such scrutiny that their problems can be known.
 It is through this that they become careful in discharging their duties.

-I support this Motion and urge more committees to do the same.
+I am in support and urge more committees to do the same.
 I hope that one of these days, they will visit Kirinyaga County and table the report here, so that we compare it with Mombasa, Turkana and Siaya counties, among others.
-I suggest that if some counties will not have used the monies that will have been allocated to them on a monthly basis, they should not be allowed to withdraw money in subsequent months.
+I suggest that if some counties will not have used the monies that will have been allocated to them in monthly basis, they should not be allowed to withdraw money in subsequent months.
 They should use the money that they have first and account for it through the CRA.

-If we sit here and assume that all is well in our counties, one day we will be shocked to learn that we are throwing money into the dustbin.
+If we sit here and assume that all is well in our counties, one day we will be shocked to learn that we are pushing money in dustbins.
 This will be money going to waste.
 Let us, first, see that the Kshs210 billion that was given by the CRA is prudently used.
 Those counties which will not have used the money properly should be reprimanded.
 They should not get more money subsequent to surrendering that month's money.
-We should support the counties in terms of even telling them what the money should be used for.
+We should support the counties in terms of events by telling them what the money should be used for.

 Some of these counties are just seeing a lot of money in their counties and yet they have not handled such amounts of money.
-They are now planning how to visit countries such as Great Britain, South Africa, China, Japan, among others, without first doing what they are supposed to do.
+They are now planning how to visit counties such as the Great Britain, South Africa, China, Japan, among others without first doing what they are supposed to do.
 I am sure the travel overheads will be very high.
-That is why I am saying that we should act as a House to check and balance whatever expenditures the counties are incurring.
-They should not be allowed to overspend in luxuries without caring.
+That is why I am saying that we should act as a House to check and balance whatever expenditures the counties have.
+They should not be allowed to overspend in luxury without caring.
 That is why this report is important.
 I encourage other committees to do so.